 - Cash in Thai Baht.
 The embassy offers three visa services with the following prices (current at the date of publishing):

 - Same day: 1260 baht (for which you will have the extra requirement of providing an airline ticket receipt)

 - Next day: 1035 baht

 How to get to the embassy:Embassy’s address: 132, Sathorn Nua Road, Bangkok 10500 Phone numbers: (662) 234-4698, 233-7250, 234-0320, 637-9406 Working Hours: Monday to Friday (except holidays) from 9:00am to 12:00pm for visa application, and from 3:30pm to 4:30pm for visa collection. (for current contact information, please check here)

 It is very easy to get to the embassy.
 If you don’t want to spend too much on a taxi or tuk-tuk, you have two options to get there: Ferry through the Chao Phraya River (great option if you are staying around Khao San), or the BTS sky train or MTR metro.

 If you take the ferry, you can just head to any of the ferry stops (I’m pinning below on the map the one I used from Khao San) and take the ferry towards Sathorn Central Pier (when you buy the ticket, just say Sathorn.
 It will cost you around 15 baht one-way).
-Once in Sathorn, you can either walk down Thanon Sathorn (walking away from the river), or take the BTS sky train to Surasak (one stop).
-Form then, you can take exit 3 and walk a couple blocks along the road (keeping the Sky train tracks to your right hand side).
+Once in Sathorn, you can either walk down Thanon Sathorn (walking away from the river) or take the BTS sky train to Surasak (one stop).
+From then, you can take exit 3 and walk a couple blocks along the road (keeping the Sky train tracks to your right-hand side).